 Conflicts of Interest.
 Maple Leaf Short Duration Holdings Ltd., the General Partner, the Manager, the Investment Manager, certain of their Affiliates, certain limited partnerships whose general partner is or will be a subsidiary of the Promoter, and the directors and officers of the Maple Leaf Short Duration Holdings Ltd., the General Partner, the Manager, and the Investment Manager are and/or may in the future be actively engaged in a wide range of investment and management activities, some of which are or will be similar to and in competition with the business of the Partnership and the General Partner, including acting in the future as directors and officers of the general partners of other issuers engaged in the same business as the Partnership.
 See "Organization and Management Details of the Partnership - Conflicts of Interest".
-Accordingly, conflicts of interest may arise between Limited Partners and the directors, shareholders, officers, employees and any Affiliates of the General Partner, the Manager, Maple Leaf Short Duration Holdings Ltd. and the Investment Manager.
-None of the General Partner, the Manager, the Investment Manager, Maple Leaf Short Duration Holdings Ltd. and the Portfolios, and they may take such opportunities for their own account.
+Accordingly, conflicts of interest may arise between

+Limited Partners and the directors, shareholders, officers, employees and any Affiliates of the General Partner, the Manager, Maple Leaf Short Duration Holdings Ltd. and the Investment Manager.
+None of the General Partner, the Manager, the Investment Manager, Maple Leaf Short Duration Holdings Ltd. nor any of their Affiliates are obligated to present any particular investment opportunity to the Portfolios, and they may take such opportunities for their own account.